-Tommy’s researchers in Birmingham have reviewed earlier studies to show that damage to the DNA sperm carry can more than double the risk of miscarriage.
-This is very significant: until now, miscarriage has mostly been thought of as only a female problem.
-In turn, research has focused only on women, and not men, in trying to understand and prevent miscarriage.
+Current research suggests that the presence of DNA damage in sperm can more than double the risk of miscarriage.
+This is very significant: until now, miscarriage has mostly been thought of as a female problem.
+In turn, research into the causes and prevention of miscarriage has focused on women and not on men.

 At the moment, we don’t know enough about the role of sperm in miscarriage, as there isn’t enough research on the topic.
-That’s why Tommy’s is supporting a study looking at how preventing sperm damage might make miscarriage less likely.
+That’s why Tommy’s researchers are looking at whether it is possible to prevent sperm damage and if this might make miscarriage less likely.

 What’s happening in this project?

-To understand the role of sperm in miscarriage, we need to find out how sperm get damaged in the first place.
-One way this could happen is if sperm come into contact with something called Reactive Oxygen Species, or ROS.
-ROS are very reactive chemicals that are made naturally by the body, but can also come from outside sources like smoking.
-The damage they cause is called oxidative damage.
+To understand the role of sperm damage in miscarriage, we need to find out how sperm get damaged in the first place.
+One way this could happen is if sperm come into contact with reactive oxygen species, which are very reactive chemicals that are made naturally by the body but can also come from outside sources such as smoking.
+The damage these chemicals cause is called oxidative damage.

-Tommy’s researchers are also organising a trial to test whether using antioxidants could prevent miscarriage.
-Antioxidants counteract the harmful effects of ROS, preventing DNA damage in the sperm.
+Antioxidants counteract the harmful effects of reactive oxygen species, preventing DNA damage in the sperm.
 What’s more, they can be taken as dietary supplements, making them a cheap and simple treatment.

 What difference will this project make?

-The role of sperm DNA damage in miscarriage has been previously overlooked.
-Our researchers hope their innovative project could give us a new reason for unexplained miscarriages.
-This could give parents the explanations they need, and provide doctors with the tools to work towards preventing miscarriages in the future.
+The role of sperm damage in miscarriage has been previously overlooked.
+Our researchers hope their innovative project could give us a new reason for unexplained miscarriage and justify a larger clinical trial to fully test whether treatment with antioxidant supplements can improve sperm quality and help to prevent miscarriage.
+This research could give couples the explanations they need and help doctors work towards preventing miscarriages in the future.

 Thanks for your interest in our research